openfl/lime.openfl.org/_docs/advanced-setup.md

 ---
-title: Advanced Setup
+title: Platform Setup
-# redirect because it's a blank page
+# redirect to an appropriate sub-page because this is a blank page
-redirect_to: /docs/home/
+redirect_to: /docs/advanced-setup/html5/
 ---